 - 3.1 All sampling, monitoring and testing is conducted at a minimum in accordance with SDWA O. Reg.
 170/03 and the facility's Municipal Drinking Water License (MDWL). - 3.2 Sampling requirements for the facility are defined in the facility's sampling schedule which is available to operations personnel, at the location(s) noted in OP-05 Document and Records Control.
 The sampling schedule is maintained by the PCT and is updated as required. - 3.3 Samples that are required to be tested by an accredited and licensed laboratory, are collected, handled and submitted according to the directions provided by the licensed laboratory(ies) that conducts the analysis.
-The laboratory(ies) used for this facility are listed in the Essential Supplies and Services List (within the Facility Emergency Plan (FEP)).

-Electronic and/or hardcopy reports received from the laboratory are maintained as per OP-05 Document and Records Control.
-Analytical results from laboratory reports are uploaded into OCWA's Process Data Management system (PDM).

-3.4 Continuous monitoring equipment is used to sample and test for the following parameters related to process control and finished drinking water quality:
+The laboratory(ies) used for this facility are listed in the Essential Supplies and Services List (within the Facility Emergency Plan (FEP)). - Electronic and/or hardcopy reports received from the laboratory are maintained as per OP-05 Document and Records Control.
+Analytical results from laboratory reports are uploaded into OCWA's Process Data Management system (PDM). - 3.4 Continuous monitoring equipment is used to sample and test for the following parameters related to process control and finished drinking water quality:

-- Temperature raw water, treated water leaving the reservoir (point of entry) • - pH raw water, clearwell water leaving the plant and treated water (point of entry) - Turbidity raw water, filter 1, 2 & 3 effluent, clearwell water leaving the plant, • treated/distribution water (point of entry) - Free chlorine residual clearwell and treated/distribution water (point of entry) - Total chlorine residual treated/distribution water (point of entry), gravity and pressure zones
+- Temperature raw water, treated water leaving the reservoir (point of entry) - pH raw water, process, clearwell water leaving the plant and treated water (point of entry) - Turbidity raw water, filter 1, 2 & 3 effluent, clearwell water leaving the plant, treated/distribution water (point of entry) - Free chlorine residual clearwell leaving the plant, reservoir No. 2 to the pump chamber prior ammonia sulphate injection at the Niven St. Reservoir - Total chlorine residual treated/distribution water (point of entry), pressure zones

-- Discharge pressure treated water into distribution system (point of entry), zone 2 & 3 header, and zone 4 header - Distribution pressure Station Street pump station - Flow rates (including totalized flows) raw water, clearwell water leaving the plant, pump chamber, gravity zone and pressure zone (zone 2 & 3) and zone 4) - Levels clearwell, reservoir & pump chamber
+- Discharge pressure treated water into distribution system (point of entry), zone 2 & 3 header, and zone 4 header - Distribution pressure Station Street pump station - Flow rates (including totalized flows) raw water, clearwell water leaving the plant, pump chamber, gravity zone and pressure zone (zone 2 & 3) and zone 4) - Levels clearwell, reservoir & pump chamber, chemical (soda ash, alum, polymer, ammonia sulphate) - Weight chlorine cylinders

 - Flow rates (including totalized flows) raw water (well 3 & 4), treated water, backwash water and filtered water (each filter)

 - Free chlorine residual clearwell inlet, treated water (point of entry) and distribution water (Dymond & Shepherdson Road reservoirs)

 - Levels clearwell & reservoirs

 - Turbidity filter 1 & 2

 - pH treated water at the plant

 - Temperature treated water at the plant

+- Weight chlorine cylinders